 It is also essential to communicate the company’s long-term ESG vision, showing how current actions contribute to a better future.
 This section can outline the company’s ESG goals for the coming years and link these plans to global challenges such as climate change, inequality and natural resource conservation.

 A report full of text and dense tables can be daunting to read.
 While meeting regulatory requirements is sufficient, it is worth asking whether this is the best way to communicate with different stakeholder groups.
+Each of them may have different informational needs, so it’s important to ensure the message is accessible to everyone.
 Infographics and interactive charts simplify critical data, make it easier to remember and invite stakeholders to read on.
+This ensures that key data is immediately understandable, encouraging further reading.

 Source: Orange